Prince Harry and Meghan Markle are engaged

 Monday's announcement ends persistent speculation over when the 33-year-old prince -- who is now fifth in line to the British throne -- would propose to the actor.

-Harry and his fiancée made their public appearance at this year's Invictus Games.
+Harry and his fiancée made their public appearance in September at the Invictus Games in Toronto.

 The pair were introduced in July 2016 by mutual friends in London, Markle confirmed in September.
-Markle is best known for her role on US hit show, Suits as well as her philanthropic work.
+Markle is best known for her role on TV show "Suits" as well as her philanthropic work.

 The 36-year-old LA native spoke of her royal relationship for the first time earlier this year telling Vanity Fair: "We're two people who are really happy and in love."